 Shoot and root growth analyses.
 Visual evaluation of plant quality (VQ) was performed weekly during the salinity treatment.
 VQ was rated on a scale of 1 to 9, with 1 being brown and desiccated plants, 6 being the minimal acceptable level, and 9 being green and dense plants.
 Ratings were based on parameters such as uniformity, visual attractiveness, leaf color, and canopy density (Beard, 1972).
-Shoot and root dry weights were measured at 14 d and 21 d of salinity treatment for tomato and at 28 d for corn.
+Shoot and root dry weights were measured at the conclusion of the stress treatments.
 Roots were washed free of fritted clay and severed from shoots by destructively sampling.
 All tissues were dried at 80 °C for 3 d and their weights were measured using a mass balance.
-Root morphological parameters were analyzed upon harvest at 21 d of salinity treatment for tomato and 28 d for corn.
-Roots were washed free of calcined clay and scanned with a digital scanner (Epson Expression 1680, U.S. Epson, Inc., Long Beach, CA) to generate high-definition digital images.
+Root morphological parameters were analyzed upon harvest by scanning with a digital scanner (Epson Expression 1680, U.S. Epson, Inc., Long Beach, CA) to generate high-definition digital images.
 Images were analyzed using WinRHIZO Basic V.2002 software (Regent Instruments Inc., Quebec, QC, Canada) for root length, volume, surface area, and diameter.

 Shoot and root nutrient analysis.
-(Still to be completed) Roots were washed free of calcined clay and severed from shoots at the conclusion of the stress treatments and dried at 80 °C for 3 d.
-The dry plant samples will be ground with liquid nitrogen and passed through a 2 mm mesh sieve.
-Approximately 0.2 g samples will be analyzed for nutrient content in shoots and roots.
-Nitrogen content will be determined using the combustion method of Horneck and Miller (1998).
-The content of P, K, Ca, Mg, Mn, Fe, Cu, B, Al, Zn and Na will be measured by the dry ash method (Miller, 1997).
+Roots were washed free of calcined clay and severed from shoots at the conclusion of the stress treatments and dried at 80 °C for 3 d.
+The dry plant samples were ground with a mortar and pestle and passed through a 2 mm mesh sieve.
+Samples were analyzed for whole plant nutrient content.
+Nitrogen content was determined using the combustion method of Horneck and Miller (1998).
+The content of P, K, Ca, Mg, Mn, Fe, Cu, B, Al, Zn and Na was measured by the dry ash method (Miller, 1997).

 Statistical analysis.
 Main effects of salinity or bacterial inoculation and their interactions were determined by analysis of variance according to the general linear model procedure of a statistical program (SAS version 9.0; SAS Institute, Cary, NC).
 Differences between treatment means were separated by Fisher’s protected least significance difference (LSD) test at the 0.05 probability level